 Speaker says intellectual development more important in early childhood

 As a female entrepreneur passionate about helping children learn and about helping women/men/parents become better providers for their children, she takes the position that we must do more to develop our preschool child's emotional literacy, if we are to seriously make claim that our intent is to stop the spiral of behavioral challenging cases we are finding in grades starting as early as kindergarten (with signs of behavioral problems already showing at the preschool/daycare level).
 It speaks volumes to the Emotional Literacy mission she has chosen to champion - reaching our children at an earlier age [3-5 year olds] if we are to turn the tide.
 We must acknowledge the increased reports, a result of evidence based research, indicating a diminishment of empathy being exhibited by our children at younger ages, and start to actually do something about it at every level of opportunity.
+Over the many years of development of her "emotional literacy" system, Ms. Lewis was often known to say, I have the "main ingredients" for my system, now all I need is the perfect character to drive my message forward.
+The character had to be one the children would immediately enjoy and it had to be different - very different.
+She found that character in 2003 and the rest is history, as she went on to create everything she often dreamt about when she first entered the child care industry as a new owner in 1983.

 "It can be safely said, that teaching Emotional Literacy at the preschool age is a vital foundational pillar on which Emotional Intelligence can be realistically developed with a greater degree of success.
 I am particularly fond of a quote from Benjamin Franklin - it reads, 'Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn.'"
 Marilyn Lewis